isomerpages/moe-chijologc/_holistic-education/Sports & Games/Bowling.md

 ---
 ## Bowling

 Bowling CCA provides both training for recreational and competition levels.
-In 2019, our school is partnering Agape Bowling Academy in providing the mastery of bowling skills and inculcating values in our students.
+In 2019, our school is partnering Agape Bowling Academy in providing the mastery of bowling skills and inculcating values in our students.&nbsp;

 **Programme**